vonqo/devola2/README.md

     }

     sketch.setup = function() {
-        // localStorage stores object as string, so you have to parse it into number sketch.createCanvas(Number(ww), Number(hh), sketch.WEBGL);
+        // localStorage stores object as string, so you have to parse it to number sketch.createCanvas(Number(ww), Number(hh), sketch.WEBGL);
         ...
     }